JDDD-dev/TakeoutPhotosExporter/README.md

-# GooglePhotosExporter
+# TakeoutPhotosExporter

-A simple Python file that removes metadata from Takeout Google Photos, removes duplicates and organize your photos.
+A simple Python file that removes metadata from Google Takeout Photos, removes duplicates and organize your photos.

 Supports english and spanish.